kristapsdz/lowdown/index.md

 [OpenBSD](http://www.openbsd.org) with just
 [mandoc(1)](http://man.openbsd.org/mandoc).

+It can also be used to show the difference between two Markdown documents with *lowdown-diff*.
+This uses a tree-based difference algorithm to show semantically-valid Markdown differences.

 Want an example?
 For starters: this page, [index.md](index.md).
 The Markdown input is rendered an HTML5 fragment using *lowdown*, then further using [sblg](https://kristaps.bsd.lv/sblg).
 You